German occupation of Norway: Lebensborn and war children

 During the five-year occupation, several thousand Norwegian women had children fathered by German soldiers in the Lebensborn program.
-The mothers were ostracised and humiliated after the war both by Norwegian officialdom and the civilian population, and were called names such as tyskertøser (literally "whores/sluts of [the] Germans").
+The mothers were ostracised and humiliated after the war both by Norwegian officialdom and the civilian population, and were called names such as tyskertøser ("whores of [the] Germans").
 Many of these women were detained at internment camps such as the one on Hovedøya, and some were even deported to Germany.
 The children of these unions received names like tyskerunger (children of Germans) or worse yet naziyngel (Nazi spawn).
 The debate on the past treatment of these krigsbarn (war children) started with a television series in 1981, but only recently have the offspring of these unions begun to identify themselves.
 Fritz Moen, the only known victim of dual miscarriage of justice in Europe, was the child of a Norwegian woman and a German soldier, as was ABBA member Anni-Frid Lyngstad.